-On March 10, 2016, the FASB issued amendments to clarify that a change in the counterparty to a derivative instrument that has been designated as the hedging instrument under GAAP does not, in and of itself, require dedesignation of that hedging relationship provided that all other hedge accounting criteria continue to be met.
-This guidance becomes effective for the FHLBanks for the interim and annual periods beginning on January 1, 2017, and early adoption is permitted.
-The amendments provide entities with the option to apply the guidance using either a prospective approach or a modified retrospective approach, retrospectively applied to all derivative instruments that meet the specific conditions.
-The FHLBanks are in the process of evaluating this guidance, and its effect on the FHLBanks' combined financial condition, combined results of operations, and combined cash flows has not yet been determined.
+On August 26, 2016, the FASB issued amendments to clarify guidance on the classification of certain cash receipts and payments in the statement of cash flows.
+This guidance is intended to reduce existing diversity in practice in how certain cash receipts and cash payments are presented and classified on the statement of cash flows.
+This guidance is effective for the FHLBanks for interim and annual periods beginning on January 1, 2018, and early adoption is permitted.
+This guidance should be applied using a retrospective transition method to each period presented.
+The FHLBanks do not intend to adopt this guidance early.
+The FHLBanks are in the process of evaluating this guidance.
+Although the adoption of this guidance will have no effect on the FHLBanks' combined financial condition or combined results of operations, its effect on the combined cash flows has not yet been determined.